digiltd/oh-rtd-test/MySQL-Persistence.md

 ## Database overview
 The service will create a mapping table to link each item to a table, and a separate table is generated for each item.
 The item data tables include the time and data - the data type is dependent on the item type and allows the item state to be recovered back into openHAB in the same way it was stored.

+## Reconnecting on error
+The persistence service should attempt to reconnect to the mySQL server if it detect errors.
+There are two configuration parameters that can be adjusted to control this -:
+*reconnectCnt* - Setting this to 1 will cause the service to close the connection and reconnect if there are any errors.
+*waitTimeout* - This sets the number of seconds that mySQL will keep the session open without any transactions.
+It should default to 8 hours within mySQL, but some implementations may use lower values (possibly as low as 60 seconds) which would cause unnecessary reconnections.
+This value needs to be set higher than the maximum logging period.